jihbr/SIADS-699_PEFT-Testers/README.md

 Test preprocessing functions used in fine tuning notebooks.

 **src/eval/evaluation.py**
-Script used for evaluating fine tuned models.
+Defines functions used for evaluating fine tuned models.

+**src/eval/custom_uslme_qa.py**
+Defines custom evaluations (log-likelihood and generative) for the USMLE dataset.

 **src/helper_functions.py**
 Helper functions used in fine tuning notebooks (function to load the data, preprocessing functions for text and letter strategies, etc...).